Your child’s early learning is our priority.

 Lady Gowrie Kindergartens are community-based, and are expert in tailoring their early childhood services to the needs of local children and families.

 The Gowrie (QLD) is the Central Governing Body (CGB) for Lady Gowrie Affiliated Kindergartens and supports each service in their provision of an Approved Kindergarten Program.

-For 75 years The Gowrie’s focus has been Queensland children and families, and the benefits quality early childhood programs bring to our community.
+For over 75 years The Gowrie’s focus has been Queensland children and families, and the benefits quality early childhood programs bring to our community.